The Natural Health Guide to Food Additives

 BHA & BHT:

-Intended Purpose: Preservatives added to foods containing oils susceptible to become quickly rancid.
-Referred to as added antioxidants and because their structures resembles that of the naturally fat soluble antioxidant, vitamin E.
+Intended Purpose: Preservatives added to foods containing oils susceptible to becoming quickly rancid.
+Referred to as added antioxidants because their structures resemble that of the naturally fat soluble antioxidant, vitamin E.

 Safety Concern: For a long time considered safe, recent studies suggest that these food additives likely form carcinogenic compounds when broken down in the body.